Kosciuszko Reds: History

+Early Kosciusko Reds teams

 The Kosciusko Reds were originally founded as a semi–pro team in 1908 by Milwaukee politician Louis Fons.
 The Kosciusko Reds represented the Polish south side of Milwaukee and were named after Tadeusz Kościuszko, a Polish patriot.
 The team was unofficially nicknamed, the “Koskys.”

 The Kosciusko Reds made their debut on April 11, 1909, with owner Louis Fons playing 2nd base.
 The Reds won multiple titles in the semi–pro Lake Shore League.
 The team wore red and white uniforms and drew large crowds to South Side Park, their home ballpark, with the team and league playing games only on Sunday afternoons.
 The original Kosciusko Reds ceased play in 1920.

+1928–1930: Wisconsin State League

 In 1928, the Kosciusko Reds franchise was revived as the minor league team became members of the reformed six–team Wisconsin State League.
 It appears the league held games weekly.
-The Kosciusko Reds ended the 1928 season with a record of 17–15, placing 3rd in the Wisconsin State League standings, finishing 2.5 games behind the 1st place Two Rivers Mirros.
+The Kosciusko Reds ended the 1928 season with a record of 17–15, placing third in the Wisconsin State League standings, finishing 2.5 games behind the first place Two Rivers Mirros.
 Eddie Lenehan was the Reds' manager in 1928.

 In their second Wisconsin State League season, the 1929 Kosciusko Reds finished with an 8–17 record, as the 1929 Wisconsin State League expanded to eight teams.
-The Reds ended the season in a tie for 7th place with the Madison Blues, finishing 5.5 games behind the 1st place Two Rivers Mirros.
+The Reds ended the season in a tie for seventh place with the Madison Blues, finishing 5.5 games behind the first place Two Rivers Mirros.

 The 1930 Kosciusko Reds played their final season under the name.
-Continuing play in the Wisconsin State League, the Reds ended the 1930 season with a record of 9–15, placing 7th in the league final standings, finishing 4.5 games behind the 1st place Racine Belles.
+Continuing play in the Wisconsin State League, the Reds ended the 1930 season with a record of 9–15, placing seventh in the league final standings, finishing 4.5 games behind the first place Racine Belles.

+1931: Wisconsin State League / Milwaukee Red Sox

 For the 1931 Wisconsin State League season, the Milwaukee-based franchise became known as the Milwaukee Red Sox.
 The Milwaukee Red Sox were owned and managed by Eddie Stumpf, who had earlier managed the 1928 Union Oils, another Milwaukee-based franchise of the Wisconsin State League.
-The 1931 Milwaukee Red Sox finished 4th in the Wisconsin State League, which featured five teams.
-The 1931 Milwaukee team finished with a record of 8–10, 3.5 games behind the 1st place Sheboygan Chairmakers.
+The 1931 Milwaukee Red Sox finished fourth in the Wisconsin State League, which featured five teams.
+The 1931 Milwaukee team finished with a record of 8–10, 3.5 games behind the first place Sheboygan Chairmakers.

-In May, 1931 Milwaukee Red Sox owner/manager Eddie Stumpf arranged for the Red Sox to play a night game exhibition contest against the House of David baseball team at Borchert Field.
+In May 1931, Milwaukee Red Sox owner/manager Eddie Stumpf arranged for the Red Sox to play a night game exhibition contest against the House of David baseball team at Borchert Field.
 The Milwaukee Red Sox borrowed lighting from the Kansas City Monarchs of the Negro leagues for the contest.
-The game was held on June 5, 1931 and the night game followed the Milwaukee Brewers (American Association) afternoon game.
+The game was held on June 5, 1931, and the night game followed the Milwaukee Brewers (American Association) afternoon game.
 Baseball Hall of Fame member Grover Cleveland Alexander pitched for the House of David team against the Milwaukee Red Sox in front of a crowd of 8,000.